williamsnell/ws_content/content/posts/hyperspace/index.md

 Spaces with dimensionality higher than 3 or 4 might be outside of our lived experience, but that doesn't mean they don't exist, or that they can't be useful.
-For example, hyperspace frequently shows up in neural networks.
+For example, hyperspaces frequently shows up in neural networks.
 By learning to explore hyperspace, we can try gain a better understanding of how they work.